Key Takeaways

 Cold wallets store your private keys on a physical device that remains offline.
 To sign a transaction, you must physically press a button on the hardware device.
 This air-gapped approach makes cold wallets nearly immune to remote hacking.
 The trade-off is speed and convenience: you need the physical device with you to authorize any transaction.

 For most beginners, the ideal setup combines both: a hot wallet for daily use and small amounts, paired with a cold wallet for long-term storage of larger holdings.
 If you plan to interact with DeFi protocols, a hot wallet is essential for connecting to decentralized applications.
+Many wallets also support staking and passive income features directly from the interface.

 Wallet Comparison Table